angelol/eos-demos/mongo/README.md

 DROP_DB_ON_EVERY_RUN = False # Turn this on if you want to import multiple times
 ### End of configuration
 ```
+This script assumes that all tables have a primary key named "id".

 ## Limitations
 It currently does not support live tracking of the changes from the chain.
 If you want to update the state of mongodb, you need to re-run this script again and refetch all data.
 Don't forget to enable DROP_DB_ON_EVERY_RUN.